 To qualify for an honors option course, a student must be admitted to the university honors college or have a cumulative GPA of 3.0 and permission from the department head offering the course.
 To register for an honors option, a student must register in the Assistant Registrar's Office.

 Students may choose to add or drop an honors option during the regular or late registration periods; however, once late registration ends, students may not add the honors option without the written approval of the Honors College director.
 If a student wishes to drop an honors option course after late registration ends, he or she must withdraw from the entire course, which will result in a grade of W being assigned.

 Maximum Course Loads

-Undergraduate students carrying 12 or more semester hours are considered full-time students during the summer.
+Undergraduate students carrying 12 or more semester hours are considered full-time students during the spring and fall.
 The maximum number of semester hours an undergraduate student may attempt is 22 hours.
 In order to schedule more than the maximum load, a student must 1) have a 3.25 grade point average the previous semester or a 3.25 cumulative grade point average and 2) obtain the appropriate form and approvals from his/her academic department.

-Graduate students carrying 9 or more semester hours are considered full-time students during the summer.
+Graduate students carrying 9 or more semester hours are considered full-time students during the spring and fall.
 The maximum number of semester hours a graduate student may attempt is 16 hours.
 With approval from the student's major professor, department head and the graduate dean, students whose cumulative GPA is 3.6 or better may enroll in 3 additional hours.
 Refer to the Graduate School's academic standards in the McNeese Catalog for details.

 MAAP 200: Midpoint Assessment of Academic Progress